 Key features

-Hierarchical topic merging — post-hoc agglomerative merging based on topic similarity; lets you explore granularity without retraining.
+Hierarchical topic merging: post-hoc agglomerative merging based on topic similarity; allows exploration of granularity without retraining.

-Soft assignment — .approximate_distribution() returns per-document topic probabilities instead of a single hard cluster ID.
-Useful when you need mixed-membership-style outputs.
+Soft assignment: .approximate_distribution() returns per-document topic probabilities instead of a single hard cluster ID.
+Useful for mixed-membership-style outputs.

 For visual examples of these features, the BERTopic visualization docs walk through .visualize_topics() (intertopic distance map), .visualize_hierarchy(), and .visualize_topics_over_time().